 The Disorders of Consciousness Special Interest Group (DOC SIG) was established in 2016.
-We encourage participation in the DOC SIG by interested clinicians and researchers.
+We encourage participation of all IBIA members with an interest in DOC.

-The vision of the IBIA DOC SIG is to be the premier international networking and information exchange resource for brain injury professionals and neuroscientists working with persons with disorders of consciousness, their families, and the systems serving them.
+The vision of the IBIA DOC SIG is to be the premier international networking resource for brain injury professionals involved with the care of patients with DOC, their families, and the systems serving them.

 - Develop and implement a multi-center research on DOC related topics.

 - Create a track at the IBIA World Congress for reporting advances in the field through workshops, symposia, platform, and poster sessions.